Whooping cough vaccine for pregnant women

 Which whooping cough vaccine will I be given?

 As there is no whooping cough-only vaccine, the vaccine you'll be given also protects against polio, diphtheria and tetanus.
-Until July 2014, a vaccine called Repevax was used, but from July 2014 the vaccine you'll be offered is called Boostrix IPV.
+The vaccine you'll be offered is called ADACEL.

 What is whooping cough?